 The cedents often report to the reinsurer on claims involving crop damage assessment, and the entire validation process would put additional strain.
 The DNHR’s clients are over 40 agricultural insurance funds covering 1,500 to 20,000 ha, which makes 5,000 to 6,000 ha per fund on average.

 In the past, the company had to send out scouts to inspect the field and confirm the insurance case occurrence.
 Scouring through the fields to find the issue and affected areas lasted long and cost much, not to mention the long travel time to scattered, vast, and remote locations.
-After adopting remote sensing technologies on EOS Crop Monitoring, DNHR specialists can make their decisions easier and faster.
+After adopting remote sensing technologies on EOSDA Crop Monitoring, DNHR specialists can make their decisions easier and faster.

 Solution: The Scouting Feature & Historical Data For Quick Damage Assessment

-By tracking vegetation state on EOS Crop Monitoring remotely, Der Neue Horizont can understand if the damage has occurred and if it is necessary to inspect it with scouts, which saves costs.
+By tracking vegetation state on EOSDA Crop Monitoring remotely, Der Neue Horizont can understand if the damage has occurred and if it is necessary to inspect it with scouts, which saves costs.
 After damage detection, the scouts receive the task through the Scouting tool with pinpointed locations and problem description, which spares the trouble of scouring the entire field.
 Further, they take photos and send the report online or offline, regardless of internet connectivity in the field.
 Der Neue Horizont will get them once the scouts re-enter an Internet-available zone, which also saves the claim processing time.

 Another step after damage detection or unhealthy crop development is to find out if the damage has occurred due to the reported factors or some other causes irrelevant to the claim coverage.
-In this case, EOS Crop Monitoring is helpful to analyze the whole crop production cycle in the specified fields and predict performance losses.
+In this case, EOSDA Crop Monitoring is helpful to analyze the whole crop production cycle in the specified fields and predict performance losses.

-Most frequently, Der Neue Horizont uses EOS Crop Monitoring historical weather data and the sowing date.
+Most frequently, Der Neue Horizont uses EOSDA Crop Monitoring historical weather data and the sowing date.
 In particular, the company’s specialists analyze the NDVI and MSAVI indices which give a vivid picture of crop development through allocated colors, as well as precipitation, temperature, and soil moisture charts.

 DNHR experts also track historical data to check if all agricultural activities were conducted properly to support healthy crop development and the overall field state.
 They analyze vegetation indices alongside other parameters throughout the whole season, not only during the land preparation for seeding but later as well, at different crop growth stages.